BramNH/llama-cpp-python-docker-cuda/README.md

 ```

 ## Quick setup
+Only do this if you meet the requirements below.
+Otherwise build your own image as described above.
 ### Prerequisites:
 * You are running `Ubuntu 22.04`
 * Maximum supported CUDA version 12.1 (check with command `$ nvidia-smi`).